gustavo30rocha/simple-rag/README.md

 A local, open-source Retrieval-Augmented Generation (RAG) system with hybrid search capabilities.
 Built with LangChain, ChromaDB, and Ollama.

+**Note**: This system was built for study purposes and educational exploration of RAG techniques.

 ## Table of Contents

 - [Quick Start](#quick-start)